zugzwang03/worldTime/README.md

-# worldmap
+# WorldTime

-A new Flutter project.
+A new Flutter project, that tracks the timezones across various locations in the world.
+Inspired by Net Ninja Flutter tutorials.

 ## Getting Started